 - The copy machine code for each intern's access will be assigned to by the Office Support Supervisor. - Each office has its own printer.
-For printing jobs that require a large quantity of paper, the large BizHub photo copier in the work room (361) is to be used. - Unless necessary, black/white or grayscale printing should be used instead of color printing.
+For printing jobs that require a large quantity of paper, the large CAPS 361 Copier in the mailroom (361) is to be used. - Unless necessary, black/white or grayscale printing should be used instead of color printing.